By Halla Tómasdóttir

 Our B Team Leaders collectively envisioned a fair, honest, positive and creative world where we treat others as we wish to be treated.
-One that is equal, inclusive and where we’ve provided leadership opportunities for everyone, closed gender and generational gaps and deconstructed systemic inequalities.
+One that is equal, inclusive and where we provide leadership opportunities for everyone, have closed gender and generational gaps and deconstructed systemic inequalities.

 The B Team believes that business must redefine success to match 21st century expectations.
 And that it is our responsibility to cultivate the courage to collectively hold ourselves as well as other leaders accountable for delivering this dream for generations to come.
 Since our start , we’ve been committed to leading by brave action in our own companies, aiming to inspire others to follow.
 Whether it was introducing natural capital accounting, committing to net-zero by 2050 climate targets, developing principles for responsible tax or building 100% human workplaces, we’ve used this model to set a new standard for corporate leadership.